eye-division/duncanross/_gallery/gallery2.md

 ---
 title: New Work
 description_markdown: |-
-  &nbsp;A&nbsp; selection of new pieces is available now.
+  &nbsp;A&nbsp; selection of new pieces will be available shortly.

   Click the thumbnails for details of each piece.